A. God foretells Ahab’s doom.

 2. (5-9) Jehoshaphat proposes that they seek God in the matter.

 a.
-Please inquire for the word of the Lord today: Considering the generally adversarial relationship between Ahab and the prophets of Yahweh, this was a bold request of Jehoshaphat to ask of Ahab.
-It wasn’t surprising that Ahab picked prophets who would tell them that they wanted to hear.
+Please inquire for the word of the LORD today: Considering the generally adversarial relationship between Ahab and the prophets of Yahweh, this was a bold request for Jehoshaphat to ask of Ahab.
+It wasn’t surprising that Ahab picked prophets who would tell them what they wanted to hear.

 c.
 I hate him, because he does not prophesy good concerning me, but evil: Ahab hated the messenger because of the message.
 His real conflict was with God, but he focused his hatred against the prophet Micaiah.
 Yet he was willing to listen to the King of Judah when he advised that Ahab should listen to the Prophet Micaiah.